Compiled for OzSportsHistory by Brian Membrey

 In reporting the first sale of the famous old site, the Sporting Globe's Merv.
 Williams (better known as Mumblin' Merv during his later days with Channel 7's World of Sport) added :=

-Despite the optimism, most of the houses were not completed until the early 1950’s due to a severe shortage of building materials after the end of war.
-The last residence is believed to have been completed in 1955.
+Despite Merv’s optimism, most of the houses were not completed until the early 1950’s due to a severe shortage of building materials during and after the end of war, the shortages for a considerable time placing Melbourne’s ability to host the 1956 Olympics in some doubt.
+The last residence on the old course is believed to have been completed in 1955.